supminn/notion-clone/README.md

 ## Todo

-- Add loader while changing workspaces
+- Add loader while changing workspaces, login or signup page
 - Edit `Dropdown.tsx` to remove the logic of `id.split('folder')`
+- If folder is `inTrash` make sure that the files within this folder are also updated to `isTrash`.
+Similarly, the same approach for workspace too.